Linuxfabrik/lfops/roles/infomaniak_vm/README.md

 `infomaniak_vm__separate_boot_volume_size`

 * The size of the bootable root-volume in GB.
 This should only be used if the `infomaniak_vm__flavor` does not include a disk.
-Resizing currently does not seem to work (should work according to the documentation).
-Resizing via the WebGUI works without reboot / downtime.
 * Type: Number.
 * Default: unset